 Challenge How Semperis can help Solution Threat-led penetration test The ability to avoid adverse findings in testing or rapidly address ones already found Remediation of critical vulnerabilities in your directory infrastructure prior to the penetration test Ability to address such test findings after the event Provision of realistic test environment to avoid the need to test live DSP provides comprehensive analysis of indicators of exposure and step-by-step analysis on closing security gaps ADFR enables post-breach forensics investigations, which can be used during disaster recovery or penetration testing exercises to ensure a clean restore of AD services.
 Incident response and forensics DORA imposes strict incident reporting requirements on organisations.
-Secure your logs for forensic analysis Enhance ability to detect actions of malicious actors and rapid incident reporting of attacks impacting AD and Entra ID DSP's tamper-proof change tracking enables you to track changes even if security logging is turned off, logs are deleted, agents are disabled or not working, or changes are injected directly into AD or Entra ID.
-DSP Identity Runtime Protection uses ML-based learning to detect ongoing attacks on AD, which are traditionally buried in logs and difficult to detect.
+Secure your logs for forensic analysis Enhance ability to detect actions of malicious actors and rapid incident reporting of attacks impacting AD and Entra ID DSP's comprehensive change tracking enables you to track and automatically undo malicious or unintended changes.
+Identity Runtime Protection uses machine learning to perform attack pattern detection by capturing, analysing, and correlating authentication activities with Semperis' identity threat intelligence to signal malicious behavior.
 Continuous improvement Auditors and regulators will seek evidence of your dedication towards continuous improvement.
 Drive continuous improvement and automation through Semperis' industry leading threat intelligence and automation.
 DSP and ADFR all drive best-of-breed resilience and risk reduction for your directory infrastructure services.
 They are essential tools that can integrate with your organisation's overall security program.